MODULE 1 – Review Past Portfolios – (May 16-22)

 🔍 A Team Teaching Approach

-The capstone course is taught by Dr. Matthew Koehler (professor at Michigan State) and a teaching assistant, Aric Gaunt (Ph.D.
-Student in Educational Psychology and Educational Technology).
+The capstone course is taught by Dr. Matthew Koehler (professor at Michigan State), often times with one or more teaching assistants.

 We teach as an integrated instructional team.
 When faced with a decision, we employ group decision making.
 Specifically, the whole team meets each week to talk about the course, make decisions, and troubleshoot any issues that have arisen.